nojronatron/nojronatron.github.io/continuing-education/conted-index.md

 ## Currently Active Learning and Activities

-- [ ] Fix-up bugs and incomplete features to my Mob-WX Android App.
+- [ ] Fix-up bugs and incomplete features to my Mob-WX Android App (in process).
 - [ ] Add at least one feature to `Markdown ToC` project in the VS Code Extentions Marketplace.
-- [x] Build and deploy a functional version of [BF-BMX](https://github.com/nojronatron/BF-BMX) - the message synchronization tool for an upcoming volunteer event.
-- [x] Update the [BF Bib Report Form](https://github.com/nojronatron/Bigfoot-Bib-Report-WL-Form) and prepare for possible usage by August 2024.
 - [ ] Read "Inclusive 101 Guidebook" from Microsoft Design.

 ## Things I Want To Learn More About